-How to Create Legacy Wealth for Your Descendants Without Losing It All to Taxes
+How To Create Legacy Wealth For Your Descendants Without Losing It All To Taxes

 Maybe you’ve spent your life earning and amassing wealth or maybe you inherited wealth and helped it grow, either way you want to pass that wealth on to your own dependents.
 You have friends who have shared horror tales about taxes that sucked up huge portions of their legacy wealth before it could get to their kids.